The Simplicial EHP Sequence in A1-Algebraic Topology: Overview of A1 homotopy theory

 where $U $ is an object of $\Sm_k$, and where $x_0$, in an abuse of notation, indicates the basepoint of $|X(U)|$ induced by $x_0 \to X$.
 We define $\pi_i(X, x_0)$ as the associated Nisnevich sheaf.
 The basepoint $x_0$ will generally be understood and omitted. \end{df}

 The reader is reminded that $X(U)$ may have connected components that do not appear in the global sections, $X(\pt)$.
-In this case, the groups $\pi_i(X, x_0)$ as defined above are insufficient to describe the homotopy of $X$.
+In this case, the sheaves of groups $\pi_i(X, x_0)$ as defined above are insufficient to describe the homotopy theory of $X$.

 It is the case that the functor $\pi_i(\cdot)$ takes simplicial weak equivalences to isomorphisms, and $\pi_0^\Aone$ takes $\Aone$ weak equivalences to isomorphisms.